johnthagen/clang-blueprint/README.md

 scan-build: Run 'scan-view /var/folders/...' to examine bug reports.

 # Run the scan-view command printed in the build output to view the report.
+# On Ubuntu 18.04, use the specific scan-view-6.0 command.
 $ scan-view /var/folders/...
 ```